rstudio/rsconnect/guide/guide.md

 instance runs an identical copy of the code and packages that were deployed (called the image).

-During an application deployment, a new image is created with the updated code and packages, and one or more instances are started using new image.
+During an application deployment, a new image is created with the updated code and packages, and one or more instances are started with the new image.
 The old instances are shutdown and destroyed.
-This has a few implications that should be taken into consideration when writing an deploying Shiny applications:
+This has a few implications that should be taken into consideration when writing and deploying Shiny applications on the ShinyApps.io platform:

 1) __Data written by a Shiny application to the local filesystem of an instance, will not be persisted across application deployments.__ Additionally, the distributed nature of the ShinyApps.io platform means that instances may be shutdown and re-created at any time for maintenance or to recover from server failures.

 2) It possible to have more then one instance of an application.
-This means that multiple __instances of an application do not share a local filesystem__.
+This means that __multiple instances of an application do not share a local filesystem__.
 A file written to one instance will not be written to the other.

 In addition to providing an isolated environment for each application, instances are also limited in the amount of system resources they are allowed to consume.
 This means that instances are only allowed to use a given amount of memory depending on their type.
-The table below outlines the various instances types, and how much memory is allowed. __By default, all applications are deployed on 'small' instances, and are allowed to use 256 MB of memory.__
+The table below outlines the various instance types, and how much memory is allowed. __By default, all applications are deployed on 'small' instances, and are allowed to use 256 MB of memory.__

 <table>